DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

-In our recent \direct{} extension, \directgl{}~\cite{Stripinis2018a}, we introduced a new approach to identifying the extended set of potentially optimal hyper-rectangles.
+Our recent extension, \directgl{}~\cite{Stripinis2018a}, introduced a new approach to identifying the extended set of POHs.
 Here, using a novel two-step-based strategy, the set of the best hyper-rectangles is enlarged by adding more medium-measured hyper-rectangles with the smallest function value at their centers and, additionally, closest to the current minimum point.
 The first step of the selection procedure forces the \directgl{} algorithm to work more globally (compared to the selection used in \direct~\cite{Jones1993}).
 In contrast, the second step assures a faster and broader examination around the current minimum point.
-The original \directgl{} version performs a selection of potentially optimal hyper-rectangles in each iteration twice~\cite{Stripinis2018a}, and the algorithm separately handles the found independent sets $G$ (using Definition 2 from~\cite{Stripinis2018a} - \directg) and $L$ (using Definition 3 from~\cite{Stripinis2018a} - \directl).
+The original \directgl{} version performs a selection of POHs in each iteration twice~\cite{Stripinis2018a}, and the algorithm separately handles the found independent sets $G$ (using Definition 2 from~\cite{Stripinis2018a} - \directg) and $L$ (using Definition 3 from~\cite{Stripinis2018a} - \directl).
 Following the same trend from~\cite{Stripinis2020}, the version used in this paper slightly differs compared to~\cite{Stripinis2018a}.
-In the current version of \directgl{}, identifying these two sets is performed in succession, and the unique union of these two sets ($S = G \cup L$) is used in \cref{alg:direct}, \cref{alg:selection}.
-This modification was introduced, aiming to reduce the data dependency in the algorithm seeking a better parallelization.
+In the current version of \directgl{}, identifying these two sets is performed in succession, and the unique union of these two sets ($S = G \cup L$) is used in Algorithm~\ref{alg:direct}, Line~\ref{alg:selection}.
+This modification was introduced to reduce the data communication between the computational units in the parallel algorithm version~\cite{Stripinis2020pdirectglce}.
+At the same time, we found that this way modified \directgl{} was, on average, more effective than the original one.